katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 It's perfect for
 - Beginners in data science who wants to showcase samples of work, or projects.
-- Serves as a digital resume and proof that you have the skills in your resume.
+- Serves as a digital resume to show that you have the skills in your resume.
 - A fun way to keep track of your projects.

 **Why I created this repo?**